 It's hard to determine the exact cause of egg-binding.
 Some may be due to the bird's age, as young birds laying eggs for the first time and older birds seem to be more at risk.
 Other potential causes include an obese hen, a sedentary lifestyle, nutritional issues such as calcium deficiency or low protein diets, stress from the environment, or a malformed egg.
 It is a reasonably common condition.

 A bird suffering from egg-binding should be seen by a veterinarian right away.
-They can help determine if the egg is stuck far inside or near the cloaca.
+He or she can help determine if the egg is stuck far inside or near the cloaca.
 It is possible for a bound egg to be massaged out.
 This should be done by a vet or an experienced pet owner.
 Another option is a warm water bath or even a steam room.
 This can help relax the muscles, which may help the hen pass the egg on its own.

 If the massage and natural methods don't extract the egg, it may be necessary to break the egg while it is still in the hen and remove it in parts.
 If this occurs, the vet will use a needle to remove the contents of the egg, which will cause the egg to collapse.
 The vet will then clean the hen's oviduct to remove any shell fragments or egg residue.
 Leaving anything in the hen could lead to infection or internal tissue damage.

 Another option is for the vet to use an injectable drug, which may help cause the oviduct to contract and expel the egg.
 Upon examination, the vet will determine the best course of action.

 Since egg-binding is a common condition, it is hard to completely prevent it.
 It's best to maintain a healthy lifestyle for your hen, with proper nutrition and a life free of environmental stressors.
 Keeping daily watch on your hens will help you know their habits and be better aware if they are displaying any symptoms of egg-binding.